Those Mockingbirds

 Those Mockingbirds were an American alternative rock band from New Jersey.

 History

 Those Mockingbirds were a three-piece alternative rock band from Montclair, New Jersey that formed in 2009.
-They were described as "combin[ing] elements of prog, alt, hard, and classic rock into a loud, but accessible mix," and list the Smashing Pumpkins, Fleetwood Mac and Led Zeppelin as musical inspirations.
+They were described as "combining elements of prog, alt, hard, and classic rock into a loud, but accessible mix," and list the Smashing Pumpkins, Fleetwood Mac and Led Zeppelin as musical inspirations.
 Those Mockingbirds began by playing shows across the Northeast of the United States, and promoting the band at places like shopping malls and parking lots.